-9.3 Normal Study Load
+11.1 Normal Study Load

-- 9.3.1 An academic year covers two semesters and a summer term. - 9.3.2 Depending on the graduation requirements of respective programmes, students are normally required to study 12 to 18 credits, in each semester (and up to 3 credits in the Summer Term) in the normative period of study.
+- 11.1.1 An academic year covers two semesters and a summer term. - 11.1.2 Depending on the graduation requirements of respective programmes, students are normally required to study 12 to 18 credits, in each semester (and up to 3 credits in the Summer Term) in the normative period of study.
 Students may have to pay for taking modules extra to the normal study load.

-9.4 Taking Extra Modules or Taking Modules beyond Normative Study Period (with Additional Fee)
+11.2 Taking Extra Modules or Taking Modules beyond Normative Study Period (with Additional Fee)

-- 9.4.1 Students may wish to take extra modules to supplement deficient programme requirements or for early graduation. - 9.4.2 A student (including those on outbound exchange/internship) has to pay for the taken modules according to the Fees Schedule appended to the Academic Regulations if the total number of credits taken in a semester exceeds 18 credits (or 3 credits in the Summer Term), or the modules are taken beyond the normative study period.

-- 9.4.3 By taking additional modules, a student may complete a study programme within a time frame shorter than the normative study period.
+- 11.2.1 Students may wish to take extra modules to supplement deficient programme requirements or for early graduation. - 11.2.2 A student (including those on outbound exchange/internship) has to pay for the taken modules according to the Fees Schedule appended to the Academic Regulations if the total number of credits taken in a semester exceeds 18 credits (or 3 credits in the Summer Term), or the modules are taken beyond the normative study period. - 11.2.3 By taking additional modules, a student may complete a study programme within a time frame shorter than the normative study period.
 However, the student is still required to pay full tuition fees due for the whole normative study period.
-His/her Student Card will also be deactivated upon graduation irrespective of the expiry date shown on the Card. - 9.4.4 Students should also mind that they would not be able to receive government subsidies, e.g. NMTSS or SSSDP, if they complete a study programme within a time frame shorter than the normative study period as the subsidy is disbursed according to the actual study period and capped by the normal duration of study.
+His/her Student Card will also be deactivated upon graduation irrespective of the expiry date shown on the Card. - 11.2.4 Students should also mind that they would not be able to receive government subsidies, e.g. NMTSS or SSSDP, if they complete a study programme within a time frame shorter than the normative study period as the subsidy is disbursed by the Government according to the actual study period and capped by the normal duration of study.

-9.5 Under-loading
+11.3 Under-loading

-- 9.5.1 Full-time students reducing their study load to fewer than 12 credits in a semester due to Academic Warning/Academic Probation will be regarded as under-loading students. - 9.5.2 Only under-loading students pertaining to the stipulation above are entitled to pay two-third (2/3) of the tuition fees due for the semester in concern (not applicable to student athletes admitted under the Elite Athletes Study Programme). - 9.5.3 However, tuition fee in total for the award of an undergraduate degree programme should be settled in full upon graduation by any under-loading students, irrespective whether the student managed to complete the programme by the end of the normative study period or in a time frame shorter than the normative study period by taking more module(s) in subsequent semesters.
+- 11.3.1 Full-time students reducing their study load to fewer than 12 credits in a semester due to Academic Warning/Academic Probation will be regarded as under-loading students. - 11.3.2 Only under-loading students pertaining to the stipulation above are entitled to pay two-third (2/3) of the tuition fees due for the semester in concern (not applicable to student athletes admitted under the Elite Athletes Study Programme). - 11.3.3 However, tuition fee in total for the award of an undergraduate degree programme should be settled in full upon graduation by any under-loading students, irrespective whether the student managed to complete the programme by the end of the normative study period or in a time frame shorter than the normative study period by taking more module(s) in subsequent semesters.

-10. Module Registration/Add/Drop
+12. Module Registration/Add/Drop

-10.1 Semester Length and Class Hours
+12.1 Semester Length and Class Hours

-10.1.1 Semester 1 and Semester 2 normally last for 14 weeks each and the Summer Term normally lasts for 7 weeks.

-- 10.1.2 Classes will normally be arranged between 9am to 10pm, Monday to Friday, and 9am to 1pm on Saturdays.
-Nevertheless on some occasions as circumstances required, classes may have to be arranged outside these hours. - 10.1.3 10 minutes will be allowed between each class session for switching classroom.
+- 12.1.1 Semester 1 and Semester 2 normally last for 14 weeks each and the Summer Term normally lasts for 7 weeks. - 12.1.2 Classes will normally be arranged between 9am to 10pm, Monday to Friday, and 9am to 1pm on Saturdays.
+Nevertheless on some occasions as circumstances required, classes may have to be arranged outside these hours. - 12.1.3 10 minutes will be allowed between each class session for switching classroom.

-10.2 Module Registration
+12.2 Module Registration